fsvreddit/trending-tattler/README.md

 ### Modmail

 If enabled, this will send a modmail with details of each post that has been newly found in the high traffic feed.

 ![Example modmail](https://raw.githubusercontent.com/fsvreddit/trending-tattler/main/doc_images/modmail.png)

-Note: By default, these notifications will go to the "Mod Discussions" inbox.
-If you want these to appear in the main inbox, you need to edit the app's permissions to remove "modmail" permissions.

 ## Send Discord or Slack Notification

 If enabled, this will send a message to the Discord webhook specified.

 To learn how to create a Discord webhook, follow [this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks), and use the "Copy Webhook URL" button within Discord and paste the URL into this app's configuration screen.